-- Remove cap from end of tubing, insert into extension tubing with a push and a twist.
+- Remove the cap from the end of the tubing, insert it into extension tubing with a push and a twist.

-- Although the tubing is already in the pump, it needs to be programmed when start, how fast to run and when to stop.
+- Although the tubing is already in the pump, it needs to be programmed when to start, how fast to run, and when to stop.

 TPN at Home - Pump Beeping for Occlusion